 There are many resources out there for how to meal plan, bulk cook, or couponing to save at the grocery store, and I won’t go into these – I just want to make you aware that these are possibilities to reduce your food costs.

-How The Mastermind Within Community Members are Managing their Big 3 Expenses
+How Personal Finance Blogs Community Members are Managing their Big 3 Expenses

 One of the great things about having readers is being able to ask them about their strategies for financial success.
 A number of people contributed to the question of how they are managing their three big expenses.